Faculty Expert Profile

 - Alonzo G. Decker Jr. Professor of Science and Engineering

-- Director of the Hopkins Extreme Materials Institute
+- Fellow, Hopkins Extreme Materials Institute

 - Whiting School of Engineering